reem-shaikh/React/01-03/prac-app/README.md

 ### context vs redux
  - context can be a bit complicated and is used for smaller applications, when app becomes huge, we should chose redux for simplicity and code readability

- ### Doubts?
- - why do we need mapDispatchToProps etc
- - tutorial on it
- - complete 26,27,01 lecture and keep log of assignments
- - create a medium article
- - what is peer dependency
- - deep copy vs shallow copy
- - lifecycle methods
- - axios lec

-- complete rest of the lectures
-- level up session lectures